South Carolina SC Organizations SC Recreation Charleston Recreation

 Summerville American Little League provides opportunities for children ages 4-16 to participate in America's favorite past time, baseball.

-Summerville Sertoma football is based on the principals of teaching children ages 5-12 to be better football players, better students, and better people.
+Summerville Sertoma football is based on the principles of teaching children ages 5-12 to be better football players, better students, and better people.
+Also has cheer program.

 - YMCA of Greater Charleston